Wondering how to measure productivity?

 Some metrics to take into account here are:

 - Number of marketing-qualified leads acquired

-- Website traffic
+- Website or social media traffic

 - Number of inbound requests for more information

 - Number of viral trends started (we wonder what happened to Dalgona coffee 🤔)

 E. Productivity Metrics For Other Industries

 We could go on forever here, but we’re just limiting it to three industries for now:

 Manufacturing Productivity takes into account: